Ulifyi/x3dh-react-native/README.md

-# signal-protocol for React Native
+# React Native Signal Protocol

+> A fork of AidenRourke's [signal-protocol](https://github.com/AidenRourke/signal-protocol)

+> Make sure to call `await`

 A ratcheting forward secrecy protocol that works in synchronous and asynchronous messaging environments.